IE-bank-team/ie-bank-infrastructure/modules/container-registry/registry/replication/README.md

 - Required: No
 - Type: object

-### Parameter: `zunoRedundancy`
+### Parameter: `zoneRedundancy`

-Whether or not zuno redundancy is enabled for this container registry.
+Whether or not zone redundancy is enabled for this container registry.

 - Required: No
 - Type: string